A responsible employer

 The Human-centric project

-Acting as the main driver to achieve our organisational, cultural and managerial transformation, the Human-centric project focuses on accountable teams, i.e. each individual employee is responsible for his or her actions.
-It aims to offer the Group’s customers permanent access to a single contact person, acting with full discretion to provide real value, in line with the Group’s raison d’être: “Working every day in the interest of our customers and society”.
+Acting as the main driver to achieve our organisational, cultural and managerial transformation, the Human-centric Project focuses on accountable teams, i.e. each individual employee is responsible for his or her actions.
+The Project aims to offer the Group’s customers permanent access to a single contact person, acting with full discretion to provide real value, in line with the Group’s raison d’être: “Working every day in the interest of our customers and society”.

-The market environment is in constant flux.
-In order to face its many transformations, the Group, as a responsible employer, ensures equity and promotes diversity with a view to inclusion; improves the quality of work life and guarantees the health and safety of its employees; and upholds active dialogue with employee representatives.
+In a constantly changing market environment, the Group, as a responsible employer, ensures equity and promotes diversity with a view to inclusion; develops skills; fosters the quality of work life and guarantees the health and safety of its employees; and upholds active dialogue with employee representatives.

 The six building blocks of our HR policy